THE OWL WHO FLEW DOWN AND SAT ON MY LAP

-My father was in the Air Force and after my freshman year in college, he was reassigned to southern California.
-We were living on Long Island and I loved my college and did not want to move.
-We moved into a wonderful but somewhat isolated house on a hill in Redlands, California right across from hillside area called Smiley Heights.
+My father was an Air Force Colonel and after my freshman year in college, he was reassigned to southern California.
+We were living on Long Island and I loved my college and didn't want to move but I had no choice.
+We moved into a wonderful but somewhat isolated house on a hill in Redlands, California right across from a hillside area called Smiley Heights.
 Many years before, this had been a sumptuous estate surrounded by olive and orange groves, but the estate grounds had become wild again.
 The first few months we lived there I didn’t have a car.
 I missed registration for the college of my choice and didn’t know anyone yet.
 I was pretty lonely and depressed.

 Time Spent Moping

-I spent a lot of time sitting out at the edge of our property reading or just moping.
+I spent a lot of time walking around Smiley Heights and saw quails, pheasants, and lots of other birds plus a bobcat and a den of baby foxes.
+I also spent a lot of time sitting out at the edge of our property reading or just moping.
 One evening just after the sun had set, I saw something moving on the winding street below our property.
 It only took a second to realize that it was a large bird flying silently up the hill towards me.
 A second later I realized that it was a Great Horned Owl coming right at me.
 For a moment I was frightened but that moment passed quickly as the owl flew up and landed on the ground right next to me.
 He rotated his head and blinked at me with his huge eyes.
 I sat there stunned with no idea what to do.
 I was also in awe that such a situation was occurring.

 What Had I Been Smoking?